roschlynnmichael/Patient-Monitoring-System/README.md

-# Patient-Monitoring-System
+# Iot Based Patient Monitoring System 🏥

-Final Year Project Don Bosco Institute of Technology, Kurla(W), Mumbai-400070
+Final Year Project of Group no 11 from Don Bosco Institute of Technology, Kurla(W), Mumbai-400070

 Department of Information Technology

-Group Number: 11

 Developed and Maintained by Roschlynn Michael D'souza and Francina Godwin Pali